Cupolas of Capitalism

 French Renaissance Revival capitol building

 .
 Features a central circular drum tower capped with gold gilded dome and cupola.
 Stained glass inner dome.
-146 feet tall.
+146 feet tall to dome's peak.
 More info offsite with photo essays from the State of Wyoming Department of Administration and Information.
-Other sites include a photo gallery from Edward Crim, a short photo essay from Glass, Steel and Stone; an illustrated article from Planners Web; and building info and a hi-res photo from the Cheyenne Area Convention and Visitors Bureau.
+Other sites include a photo gallery from Edward Crim; a few photos and a description from the Waymarking website; and an illustrated article from Dave Walsh and his Wonders of Wyoming.
+Many other capitol photos of varying quality may of course be found via a Flickr search.

 View States: A-BC-EF-ILIN-KL-MEMI-MO,